John Carro

-John Carro (born August 24, 1927) is a former American judge.
+John Carro (August 24, 1927 – July 26, 2026) was an American judge.
 He served as a judge for 25 years and was involved in many high-profile cases.
 A New York Supreme Court Justice serving in the Appellate Division, where he served as an associate justice for the last 15 of his 25 years as a judge.
 After retirement from the bench in 1994, Carro founded Carro, Velez, Carro & Mitchell (now known as Carro, Carro & Mitchell), a private law firm in New York City.
-Carro is an ardent advocate for the Hispanic and Latino American community and human rights throughout the world, and has been a major leader in the founding and management of many bar groups, committees and legal and educational associations.
-He was described by The New York Times as a "legendary Justice."
+Carro was an ardent advocate for the Hispanic and Latino American community and human rights throughout the world, and has been a major leader in the founding and management of many bar groups, committees and legal and educational associations.
+He was described by The New York Times as a "legendary Justice".

 Early life and education

-Carro was born in Orocovis, Puerto Rico, on August 21, 1927.
+Carro was born in Orocovis, Puerto Rico on August 21, 1927.
 His family moved to New York City in 1937 when he was 10 years old and he grew up in East Harlem.
 Carro graduated from Benjamin Franklin High School in 1945.
 He served in the United States Navy from 1945 to 1947 and later went on to serve in the United States Army Reserve until his honorable discharge as a First Lieutenant in 1949.
 He received a Bachelor of Arts from Fordham University in 1949 and his J.D. degree from Brooklyn Law School in 1952.
 Judge Carro attended one year at New York University's School of Public Administration through the City Executive Program.
 In addition he received a Masters of Judicial Process from the University of Virginia School of Law in 1984.